dfish5/Contoso/README.md

 # Contoso
-A project using Power BI
+## A project using Power BI

+To view the project:

 Click on Code --> Download Zip